 Tucson, Arizona.
 I lived in Tucson in the 1970s when I was a little kid, and of the many places we lived, Tucson was my favorite.
 It is so beautiful!
 We lived in a house in the foothills of the Catalina mountains which you can see here.
 Aren't the saguaros beautiful?

 The saguaro blossom is the state flower of Arizona!

 Kraków (Cracow), Poland.
 I did a "study abroad" in the summer of 1985 — and what an adventure!
 I was a Polish major in college, so getting to live in Poland that summer was a dream come true.
-After I graduated from college I moved to Poland and lived there for a while, near Płock (which is not far from Warsaw), but Kraków is the Polish city that captured my heart.
-Here's a picture of the "Sukiennice" ("The Cloth Hall") on the main town square.
+After I graduated from college I moved to Poland and lived there for a while, near Płock (which is not far from Warsaw).
+Here's a picture of the "Sukiennice" ("The Cloth Hall") on the main town square in Kraków:

 (Stary Rynek: Wikimedia Commons)

 Berkeley, California.
-The Bay Area is where I lived the longest (over ten years total), and I guess it is the place I love the most.
+I lived in the Bay Area for over 10 years, and I guess it is the place I love the most.
 For sure it is the place I know best.
 I moved to San Francisco after graduating from high school because it seemed like the most exciting place to be ... and it was!
 Then, after working as a secretary for a year, I decided to go to college, so I went to Berkeley.
 After graduating from Berkeley in 1986, I lived in other places, but for grad school I went back to Berkeley again; that was in the 1990s.
 It's a great place and is definitely a big part of who I am!
 Here is a beautiful picture that shows the Campanile (bell tower) on the Berkeley campus, with San Francisco Bay in the background.

 (Campanile seen from the Stadium,